GJDuck/e9patch/README.md

         $ ./e9tool -M 'asm=/xor.*/' -P print xterm

-This will write out a modified `xterm` into the file `a.out`.
+This will generate a modified version of `xterm` written to the `a.out` file.

-The modified `xterm` can be run as per normal, but will print the assembly string of each executed `xor` instruction to `stderr`:
+The modified `xterm` can be run as normal, but will print the assembly string of each executed `xor` instruction to `stderr`:

         $ ./a.out